mikeTWC1984/gssntlm/Readme.md

 RUN ./configure --without-manpages --disable-nls
 RUN make install
 ```
-Once image is ready, just run temporary interactive container and copy **gssntlmssp.so** file (from .libs or /usr/local/lib/gssntlmssp)
+Once image is ready, just run temporary interactive container and copy **gssntlmssp.so** file (from .libs or /usr/local/lib/gssntlmssp) to your local file system

 ## 2. Install on other containers/images
 ### 2.1 Make sure you are using Alpine >= 3.11